 A great hairstyle is the result of a good haircut, good

 hair dryer to fit your hair needs.

-the moisture in your hair to bead up and leaves hair cuticles soft.
+ionic hair dryer.
+Ionic blow dryers cause the moisture in your hair to bead up and leaves hair cuticles soft.

 Many good hair dryers usually come with, or are compatible with various